JarencePlan/FootballAnalytics/README.md

 *Code - Contains code written in either R or Python for data visualisations

-*Graphic Archive - Contains previously made visualisations. (for explainations/analysis on the visuals see twitter page for the posts)
+*Graphic Archive - Contains previously made visualisations, all date stamped. (for explainations/analysis on the visuals see twitter page for the posts)

 *Check out the twitter page here: https://twitter.com/ChelseaDatabase